 This phase of the program is designed to provide the Athletic Training Student with high-level, comprehensive academic and clinical experiences.
-Some of the courses to be completed in the Professional Phase include: Orthopedic Evaluation of Athletic Injuries; Therapeutic Modalities, Therapeutic Exercise; Pathology and Athletic Performance, Pharmacology in Athletic Training; Nutrition and the Athlete; Senior Seminar; Current Trends and Topics in Athletic Training; and Organization and Administration of Athletic Training.
+Some of the courses to be completed in the Professional Phase include: Evaluation and Diagnosis in Athletic Training; Therapeutic Modalities, Therapeutic Exercise; Pathology and Athletic Performance, Pharmacology in Athletic Training; Nutrition and the Athlete; Research Methods and Design in Athletic Training; Current Trends and Topics in Athletic Training; and Organization and Administration of Athletic Training.
 As the Athletic Training Student progresses through the Professional Phase, he or she will be given greater responsibilities and become more directly involved in the care of patients.